To Our MRC Community

 - As communities respond to COVID-19, normal operating hours for municipalities or sites may have changed.

-- Regarding handling used mattresses exposed to COVID-19, OSHA states workers can treat those mattresses “like any other non-contaminated municipal waste.”
-Workers should be using “typical engineering and administrative controls, safe work practices” and personal protective equipment (PPE).
+- Regarding handling used mattresses exposed to COVID-19, OSHA says workers can treat them “like any other non-contaminated municipal waste.”
 Additional information is on the OSHA website.
-SWANA’s Guidance on Coronavirus states that “medical waste suspected or known to be contaminated with COVID-19 should be handled like other regulated medical waste.”

 - For California recyclers, Phoenix Fibers has resumed purchase of post-consumer mattress and futon cotton.
 Please contact Steve Johnson at 480.963.3277 or firstname.lastname@example.org for details.

 - We continue to monitor the viability of secondary markets with a focus on scrap metal and foam.
 For now, there continue to be buyers, however the situation is fluid and could change in coming weeks.

 - If temporary closure of brick and mortar stores will delay your monthly report or remittance to www.MRCreporting.org, please contact us by clicking here or by calling 1-888-646-6815.

 - If due to the ongoing pandemic, you are unable to accurately report monthly sales, please wait until accurate information is available to complete your report on MRCReporting.
 If due to store closure there are zero sales, submit a report indicating that.